Gender Reassignment Surgery – Female to Male Breast Surgery

 Loss of nipple graft – there is a small possibility that the nipple graft may not take and you may lose your nipple graft.
 It may be possible to have a nipple reconstruction at a later date.

-Bruising – this may cause the breast area to become a little discoloured and may spread down towards the abdomen.
-Your body will absorb this bruising and rarely needs any intervention but if worried, contact your surgeon.
+Bruising – is highly likely, this may cause the breast area to become a little discoloured and may spread down towards the abdomen.
+Your body will absorb this bruising and rarely needs any intervention but if worried, contact the Breast Care Unit.

-Seroma – this is a build-up of serous fluid between the tissues and the skin.
-This fluid is usually absorbed by the body but if it is present in large amounts, it can be uncomfortable.
+Seroma – this is a build-up of serous fluid (produced by the body to aid healing) between the tissues and the skin.
+This fluid is usually absorbed by the body, but if it is present in large amounts, it can be uncomfortable.
 The fluid can be removed by inserting a fine needle and removing the fluid.
 This is quite a common procedure undertaken in the breast clinic outpatient department.

 Infection – this may occur despite the routine administration of antibiotics.
-Any signs of redness, heat, discharge or raised temperature needs to be reported to the doctor, consultant or the surgical ward.
-An earlier follow-up appointment can then be made to attend the ward or the breast clinic outpatient department.
+Any signs of redness, heat, discharge or raised temperature needs to be reported to your health care team.
+An earlier follow-up appointment can then be made to attend the breast clinic outpatient department.

-Scarring – there will be scarring that will gradually fade, varying with each individual.
+Scarring – gradually fades, varying with each individual.
 If you do suffer from an infection, this can affect scarring; the scar can become thicker than expected and take longer to fade.
 Even without any infection, some scarring can become thicker and overgrown due to a condition called Keloid (excessive tissue growth in the wound area).
-This may require a special silicone dressing in order to help treat the scar.

 Nipple sensation – this may be lost completely or there may be some small loss or even increased feeling in the cases of surgery retaining the nipple area.
 There can be no guarantee regarding this.